What to do at the Scene of a Crash

 Being involved in a car accident can be traumatic.
-Typically, that last thing you want to think about immediately following an accident are the legal and financial ramifications because they may be stressful.
+Typically, the last thing you want to think about immediately following an accident are the legal and financial ramifications because they may be stressful.
 Contacting a personal injury attorney right away can alleviate some of this stress.
 At Van Norman Law, we understand that you may be overwhelmed by the damages to your car and any possible injuries that you may have suffered.
 That is why we strive to make the process less burdensome for you.
 Here is a short action list to follow at the scene of a car accident.

 Remember, Safety First

 After an accident, the safety of you and your passengers should always be your number one concern.
 Make sure everyone in your car is responsive and is able to move.
 If they are not, immediately call 911.
 If everyone is okay, move the car out of traffic if you are able to do so.
 If you can get out of the car, move safely to the sidewalk and call 911.
 When the authorities answer your call, they are going to have a number of initial questions.
 Try to answer their questions clearly and precisely.
 Your location is the most important piece of information you can provide.
 They will arrive as quickly as they can.
-In the mean time, if the driver/passenger of the other vehicle needs aid, help them if you are able to.
+In the meantime, if the driver/passenger of the other vehicle needs aid, help them if you are able to.

 Gathering Information is Important